taunus/taunus/README.md

 ```

 The optional `route` parameter will be passed to the controller.
 This is useful when mocking a request.

+## `.navigate(url)`

+You don't always want to navigate to places using anchor links.
+In order to keep navigation working properly under Taunus, using the history API, and fetching just the model from the server-side, this is the method we want.

+This method will look for a `route` matching the provided `url`, fetch the model, render the view, and execute the client-side controller.

 # Command-Line Interface